rene78/batch-convert-to-webp/README.md

 - It works with jpg, png and tiff files.
 - I have tested it on Mac and Windows 10.
 If there are issues on Linux machines with the script please report back.
 - You can change the quality level of the converted image file.
 Go to `convert.sh` and change the number on line 6.
 80 is the default value.
 Higher means better image quality but larger file sizes.
-- `cwebp` was copied from Google's [libwebp codec distribution](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html), version 1.3.2.
+- `cwebp` was copied from Google's [libwebp codec distribution](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html), version 1.4.0.
 You might want to update to a later version or use a different one, e.g. for Linux or pre Silicon Macs.
 The <i>cwebp</i> executable is saved in the /bin folder.
+- If you want something a little more user friendly with an UI I would recommend [webp2jpg-online](https://github.com/renzhezhilu/webp2jpg-online), a web app that converts your images locally.